tnichols217/notes/STAT 345/Textbook/1 - Random Variables.md

 ## Induced Probability Function

-A Probability function that t
+A Probability function that takes